Terence Baya

-Terence Baya (born 12 January 1998) is a French professional footballer who plays as left-back for Danish 1st Division club Vendsyssel FF.
+Terence Baya (born 12 January 1998) is a French professional footballer who plays as left-back.

 Career

 Previously a professional with Brescia in the Italian Serie B, Baya moved to US Avranches in 2018.
 He then transferred to Troyes in 2019, signing a contract for three years.
 Baya made his professional debut with Troyes in a 2–0 Ligue 2 win over Chamois Niortais on 26 July 2019.

 On 8 August 2021, Baya joined Danish 1st Division club Vendsyssel FF.
+Baya left the club in June 2024.

+Personal life

+Born in France, Baya is of Congolese descent.